j19sch/j19sch.github.io/posts/2013/20130803-five-leftover-thoughts-on-software-testing.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2013/08/03/five-leftover-thoughts-on-software-testing/).*
+*This post was originally published on my old blog.*